EMail us at and include your headshot (actors) and resume (actors & directors).

-We are looking for episodic serials of any genre, both comedy and drama.
+We are looking for episodic serials of any genre.

-Each episode should not be more than TWELVE MINUTES long.
-(Suggested: 8 pages) There are penalties for going over time - see red text below.
+Each episode should not be more than TEN MINUTES long.
+(Suggested: 7 pages) There are penalties for going over time - see red text below.

 While each episode is part of an ongoing story, make sure they can stand on their own.